Fall Foliage Loop

 From Newburgh, take Route 32 South to Cornwall, taking a right turn before the bridge onto Orrs Mills Road (Route 20) for a trip to the country's largest sculpture park.
 Autumn leaves are a dramatic backdrop to the huge works on the 500 acres of Storm King Art Center.
 The park-like setting contains a wide variety of trees producing a veritable rainbow of colors to set off the muscle-y sculptures carefully placed within the scenery.

 Drive south of Cornwall on Route 9W and take a left into Highland Falls where the oldest military academy presides commandingly over the Hudson River.
 West Point has tours that leave daily from the Visitor Center taking you to the high points of the United States Military Academy and breathtaking views of the Hudson River.
-Scheduled boat cruises on the historic boat Commander leave from South Dock at the Point giving waterside views of this magnificent institution.

 Taking Route 9W again a few miles south, turn into the grounds of Fort Montgomery.
 The ruins of this Revolutionary War site are beautifully interpreted and it's easy to see from the elevation over the Hudson why the fort was placed here.
 Don't miss the long footbridge that crosses the creek for a great view of the Bear Mountain Bridge and surrounding fall foliage.